 Top 30 States with the Highest Number of Paint and Coatings Establishments

-Mexico in 2010.
-These two NAFTA partners have consistently acted as the two largest export markets for the industry: 65 percent of all U.S. paint and coatings industry exports were sold to our NAFTA partners in 2010, totaling $1.2 billion.
+been the two largest export markets for the industry, accounting for two-thirds of all U.S. paint and coatings industry exports in 2014.

-- Japan and the United Kingdom rounded out the top five leading export markets of U.S. paint and coatings products in 2010, at $37 million and $34 million, respectively.
+Japan and the United Kingdom rounded out the top five leading export markets for U.S. paint and coatings products in 2014, at $41 million and $39 million, respectively.

-- Ohio lead the states with the most paint and coatings exports, with $261 million in 2010, an increase of 30 percent from 2009; Illinois came in second with $219 million in paint and coatings exports in 2010.
+Illinois led the states with the most paint and coatings exports, with $279 million in 2014; Texas was second with $250 million in paint and coatings exports in 2014.